Lightning-AI/pytorch-lightning/README.md

 tensorboard --logdir /some/path
 ```

-## Lightning gives you options to control the following:
+## Lightning automatically automates all of the following ([each is also configurable](https://williamfalcon.github.io/pytorch-lightning/Trainer/)):

 ###### Checkpointing